chicagopcdc/docs.pedscommons.org/docs/StatisticalManual.md

 ### How do I access data?

 Any user who registers is able to utilize the PCDC **Cohort Explorer** to identify how many patients share clinical characteristics of interest.
-On a limited pilot basis, the PCDC has also released a Kaplan-Meier **survival curve generator**.
-Plans are also underway to develop additional analytics tools, including a **demographic table generator**.
+The PCDC also includes a Kaplan-Meier **survival curve generator**.
+Plans are underway to develop a **demographic table generator** as well.
 These web-based tools are designed to be a starting point for investigators to explore the data that are available and perform preliminary analyses preparatory to formal research activities (e.g., sample size calculation).

-Technical documentation on using these tools is available [here](https://commons.cri.uchicago.edu/wp-content/uploads/2021/11/PCDC-Data-Portal-User-Guide.pdf).
+Technical documentation on using these tools is available [here](https://docs.pedscommons.org/DataPortalUserGuide/).

 Users wishing to perform further analyses (e.g., for publication) are required to submit a project request in order to obtain line-level access to the data.
 The project request will be forwarded to and reviewed by the applicable disease-specific consortia.
 If the project request is approved, the user will be provided with line-level access to the data, which can be analyzed using third-party statistical software outside of the PCDC web-based analytics tools.